Alabama reports its first case of coronavirus in the state

 Alabama was one of the last states to report a case.
 The state lab began testing last week, Harris said.

-State labs as of Thursday had only tested about 50 people for coronavirus.
+State labs as of Thursday had only tested about 50 people for coronavirus, all of which were previously negative.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.